 |

-| 2000-2001 Milwaukee Admirals Road #2, "Bubba" Berenzweig |
+2000-2001 IHL Milwaukee Admirals Road #2, "Bubba" Berenzweig |

 |

-One of the most unique repairs out there can be found on this heavily worn road shirt, which has a repair litterally through the nameplate and on the air-knit: |
+One of the most unique repairs is on this heavily worn road shirt, with a repair literally through the nameplate and on the underneath air-knit: |

 |